 It is notable that the 1DX Mark II has a headphone jack, which is not present on the D7000 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
+Both the 1DX Mark II and the D7000 have been discontinued, but can regularly be found used on eBay.
+The D7000 was replaced by the Nikon D7100, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Nikon D7000 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: